-Athora uses a forward-looking risk management system and manages individual risks through a continuous cycle of identification, assessment, management and monitoring, with regular review.
-Risk appetite and strategy risks with the purpose of ensuring a good customer outcome.
+Athora's risk appetite and risk strategy are integral parts of our business strategy and we manage all risks with the purpose of ensuring a good customer outcome.
 They determine how we select the risks we can control and from which we can extract value, in line with our mission.
 Risk appetite and risk strategy are translated into specific policies and limits for the relevant risk types.
 Specific strategies apply for each risk type, but three fundamental principles apply generally: